lrestifo/rt-tpm-tickets/README.md

 ## Notes
 * File names must be lower case.
-* This script is meant to be run by *cron*.
+* This script is meant to be run by _cron_.
-* It uses *httpie* to communicate over the RT REST interface.
+* It uses _httpie_ to communicate over the RT REST interface.
 * Outputs http status and newly created ticket number.
+Output goes to the system's cronlog.

 ## Sample text file content
 ```